RoTak00/InterviuCM/README.md

 ## Exercise 2

-[Polish notationLinks to an external site.](https://en.wikipedia.org/wiki/Polish_notation)  is a mathematical notation  in which operators  _precede_ their operands, in contrast to the more common infix notation, in which operators are placed _in between_ operands.
+[Polish](https://en.wikipedia.org/wiki/Polish_notation)  is a mathematical notation  in which operators  _precede_ their operands, in contrast to the more common infix notation, in which operators are placed _in between_ operands.
 Compare the two notations in this example:

 -   infix notation: 2 + 3
 -   Polish (prefix) notation: + 2 3